byceps/byceps/README.rst

 BYCEPS is the Bring-Your-Computer Event Processing System.

-It is a tool to prepare and operate a LAN party, both online on the Internet and locally as an intranet system, for both organizers and attendees.
+It is **a tool to prepare and operate a LAN party**, both online on the Internet and locally as an intranet system, for both organizers and attendees.